 It's hard to imagine having to upload your files to Affinity because of the lack of compatibility between the two suites' software.
 Fortunately, all three applications are capable of opening a large number of file formats, with a few exceptions.

-InDesign's native format is not recognized by Publisher, only its IDML export format.
-In addition, you will not be able to recover facing pages beyond two pages per spread, nor liquid layouts or interactive objects.
-As for exporting a Publisher file to an InDesign format, it is impossible because the two applications are designed differently.
+Publisher does not recognise InDesign's native format, only its IDML export format.
+What's more, you won't be able to retrieve facing pages with more than two pages per plate, or liquid layouts or interactive objects.
+As for exporting a Publisher file in InDesign format, this is impossible because the two applications are designed differently.

-Finally, some features and filters of Illustrator and Photoshop are not present on Affinity.
-This will not prevent you from keeping the rendering, but the elements concerned will either be merged (dynamic objects and Photoshop filters) or decomposed in the form of vector paths.
+Finally, certain Illustrator and Photoshop are not present in Affinity.
+This will not prevent you from keeping the rendering, but the elements concerned will either be merged (dynamic objects and Photoshop filters) or broken down into vector paths.

-In terms of functionality, there are still a few gaps, but nothing really annoying
+In terms of functionality, there are still a few shortcomings, but nothing really to worry about

 As we saw with Publisher's level of compatibility, taken separately, the three software packages do not fully match their respective competitors.